 *1: Quoted in: Roy Abraham Varghese, God-Sent: a History of the Accredited Apparitions of Mary, p.
 70 and Barbara Calamari and Sandra DiPasqua, Visions of Mary, Harry N. Abrams, Inc., Publishers, p.
 125

-In the village of Candelaria on the East coast of Tenerife, South of Santa Cruz, Basilica de Nuestra Señora de la Candelaria, 1530 copy of older, lost original, life size wood.
+In the town of Candelaria on the East coast of Tenerife, some 20 km South of Santa Cruz, Basilica de Nuestra Señora de la Candelaria, 1530 copy of older, lost original, life size wood.

 According to legend, this statue washed up in Tenerife at the end of the fourteenth century, shortly before the Canary Islands were occupied by Spain and when the native African inhabitants were still Pagans.